 It was rebuilt in 1543 at the eastern end of Sampierdarena, the major port and industrial area of the city.
 Today a 800-meters-pedestrian path connects the building to the Ferry Terminal along part of the old defensive walls.

 Visitors can explore the museum dedicated to the history, culture, art and traditions of the city through the words of ordinary people.
 Then, you can climb 172 stairs to get to the panoramic terrace offering amazing views of the harbour and the old town.
-For more details please visit its official website.
+For more details and online tickets please visit this page.

 4. Discover noble palaces near the city centre